All Episodes

 Apparently, Nick Fuentes has declared war on Gavin Wax.

-Yeah, I mean it is, it's very much like this is why it's constantly we're being tyrannized by the HR ladies.
+It's very much like this is why it's constantly we're being tyrannized by the HR ladies.

-Like this entire system is designed to do that, and I hate everything about it.
+Like, this entire system is designed to do that, and I hate everything about it.

-But you know, he leaned in really close to the camera at one point, and it made him seem really desperate for the job, and I didn't like that vibe, so I didn't hire him.
+But you know, he leaned in really close to the camera at one point, and it made him seem really desperate for the job.

 Sorry, sorry, you rejected a guy for a job because he visibly wanted the job.